Halloween Costumes on a Budget

-But store bought outfits can be over-the-top expensive, starting around $20 and some going upwards of $50-$100… If you want to stay within your budget while still coming up with something your kids will love – it’s going to tkae lots of creativity and a little research.
+But store bought outfits can be over-the-top expensive, starting around $20 and some going upwards of $50-$100… If you want to stay within your budget while still coming up with something your kids will love – it’s going to take some creativity and a little research.
 Here are some of my favorite ways to do Halloween Costumes on the cheap:

 Buy AFTER Halloween:

 I know – this may not solve your problem this year, but take your kids to the store with you after Halloween, when costumes are up to 75% OFF, and let them pick out what they’d like for next year.
 It’s true – they may change their minds by next year – but at that point you can present them with the following choices a) Last years store-bought costume or b) a Toilet Paper Mummy.

 There are actually deals going on all year on costumes and dress-up clothes, if you know where to look.
 Luckily – we do!
 And we’ll do all the looking for you – just sign up to get your Free Newsletter HERE.